Trident (UK nuclear programme): Cost

-In the 1990s, the total acquisition cost of the Trident programme was £9.8 billion, about 38 per cent of which was incurred in the US.
+By 1998, the programme's acquisition cost was £12.52 billion (approximately £23 billion in 2024/25 prices).
+As of the 2022/23, its annual cost is estimated at £3 billion or 6% of the defence budget.
 In 2005–06, annual expenditure for the running and capital costs was estimated at between £1.2 billion and £1.7 billion and was estimated to rise to £2bn to £2.2 billion in 2007–08, including Atomic Weapons Establishment costs.
 Since Trident became operational in 1994, annual expenditure has ranged between 3 and 4.5 per cent of the annual defence budget, and was projected to increase to 5.5 per cent of the defence budget by 2007–08.
 An important factor in the cost was the exchange rate between the dollar and the pound, which declined from $2.36 in September 1980 to $1.78 in March 1982.

 Operation

 Patrols

 The principle of Trident's operation is known as Continuous At-Sea Deterrence (CASD), which means that at least one submarine is always on patrol.
 Another submarine is usually undergoing maintenance and the remaining two are in port or on training exercises.
 During a patrol, the submarine is required to remain silent and is allowed to make contact with the UK only in an emergency.
 It navigates using mapped contour lines of the ocean floor and patrols a series of planned "boxes" measuring several thousand square miles.
 A 1000 m aerial trails on the surface behind the submarine to pick up incoming messages.
 Most of the 150 crew never know where they are or where they have been.
 The 350th patrol commenced on 29 September 2017.
 On 15 November 2018, a reception was held at Westminster to mark 50 years of CASD.